 The flu is a potentially serious viral infection, particularly in people ages 65 and older.

 To protect yourself, ask your doctor about getting a high-dose flu vaccination.
-Ideally, you should get a vaccine early in the season.
+Ideally, you should get a vaccine early in the season, around September or October.

 Keep in mind that flu strains vary from year to year, so be prepared to update your vaccination next flu season.